News

 So, it’s important to know that there are plenty of great resources out there for your venue that are free, simply complete this order form to request hard copies of available resources for gambling harm minimisation and secondary supply of alcohol for your venue.
 You can also find Responsible Gambling Signage and resources through the Office of Liquor and Gaming.

-If your team need Customer Liaison Officer (CLO) or RSG /RSG refresher training, our training partner CTA Training Specialists are always available for online, in person or group training at the venue.
+If your team need Customer Liaison Officer (CLO), RSG /RSG refresher training or would like more information on our Safer Gambling Venue Health Check training packages, our training partner CTA Training Specialists are always available for online, in person or group training at the venue.

 Related Articles